alexisvincent/systemjs-hmr/README.md

 # SystemJS HMR
 [![npm version](https://badge.fury.io/js/systemjs-hmr.svg)](https://badge.fury.io/js/systemjs-hmr)
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

+### Please note, this library will not give you hot reloading out of the box, if thats what you are looking for, checkout [systemjs-hot-reloader](https://github.com/alexisvincent/systemjs-hot-reloader)

 SystemJS-HMR provides hot module replacement primitives for SystemJS via a ```System.reload``` function and extends SystemJS with an `System.unload` function to cleanly unload modules (js, css, scss etc) from the browser.